 §1533.
 Internal Combustion Engines.

-(a) Internal combustion engine-driven equipment shall be operated inside buildings or enclosed structures, or, if they are 20 feet or less in depth, inside shafts, culverts, pipelines or other excavations, only when such operation does not result in exposure to dangerous gases or fumes in concentrations above the maximum acceptable limits listed in Section 5155 of the General Industry Safety Orders.
+(a) Internal combustion engine-driven equipment shall be operated inside buildings or enclosed structures, or, if they are 20 feet or less in depth, inside shafts, culverts, and pipelines, only when such operation does not result in exposure to dangerous gases or fumes in concentrations above the maximum acceptable limits listed in Section 5155 of the General Industry Safety Orders.
 Some acceptable methods of control are:

 (1) Piping exhaust gases to the outside atmosphere.